International Trade and Globalisation

 • What are the links between globalisation and climate change?
 And to what extent can trade policies be used to help achieve climate policy goals?

-• What is the role of digitalisation and new technology, such as robotics and artificial intelligence, in the growth of global value chains, and how does this affect the nature of international trade relations?
+• What has the role of digitalisation and new technology been in the growth of global value chains?

 • How important are trade agreements in shaping international trade and integration?
 What is the role of WTO?
 What about EU and other regional trade and integration agreements?
-How will Brexit affect the UK’s position in international trade?
+What about Brexit ?

 • What are the causes and the economic implications of international migration?